Desert Foot Race - KALAHARI AUGRABIES EXTREME MARATHON

 - Each finisher receives a trophy which is a unique hand-blown glass leopard made by Ngwenya Glass.

-- Special winners trophies are awarded for the 1st, 2nd and 3rd man and lady finishers.
+- 1st, 2nd and 3rd man and lady finishers receives special winners trophies.

 Ecologically Sensitive Location

-- The Kalahari Augrabies Extreme Marathon will be run over an ecologically sensitive area.
+- The Kalahari Augrabies Extreme Marathon is run over an ecologically sensitive area.

 - Anyone littering or deliberately damaging any flora or fauna will be disqualified.